forestgrape/coronavirus/2_biological/virion_viability.md

 * Influence of originating cells:
   * At 35°, the rate of inactivation was independent of the originating cell lines (Figure 2 a).
   * At 50°, only virions originating from a stable cell line (mouse embryo cells) showed a 1 step log-linear inactivation.
 For other cells lines a 2 step log-linear inactivation is observed (Figure 2 b).
+  > Stable cell line means likely a homogenous cell line.
+In a homogenous cell line, the virions have the same lipid envelope unlike in mixed cell lines where each cell type can yield slightly different appearances of the virions -> [Virion Properties](#virion-properties).
 * At 22° the more the stabilizing medium 199, CS was diluted by a phosphate buffer solution, the greater was the loss viability (Figure 1 and 3).
 The loss of viability was shifted to higher dilutions in the dark (Figure 1).
 * The arrhenius plots in Figure 3 and the corresponding values in Table 1 show:
   * There's a switch of the inactivation mechanism between 40 and 45 degrees.